Chapter 122. Configuring Single Sign-On for the RHEL 8 web console in the IdM domain

-You can use Single Sign-on (SSO) authentication provided by Identity Management (IdM) in the RHEL 8 web console to leverage the following advantages:
+Using Single Sign-on (SSO) authentication provided by Identity Management (IdM) in the RHEL 8 web console has the following advantages:

 • Users with a Kerberos ticket in the IdM domain do not need to provide login credentials to access the web console.

-• Certificate configuration is not necessary.
-The console’s web server automatically switches to a certificate issued by the IdM certificate authority and accepted by browsers.
+• Users with a certificate issued by the IdM certificate authority (CA) do not need to provide login credentials to access the web console.
+The web console server automatically switches to a certificate issued by the IdM certificate authority and accepted by browsers.
+Certificate configuration is not necessary.

 Configuring SSO for logging into the RHEL web console requires to: